IncognitoTGT/DiscordEmbedBot/README.md

   [Invite](https://discord.com/api/oauth2/authorize?client_id=1074009731397595246&permissions=2733747207232&scope=bot)

-Replace `YOUR_CLIENT_ID_HERE` with the client ID of your Discord bot.
-You can obtain this value from the Discord Developer Portal.
 Once the bot is in your server, you can send an embed by typing the following slash command:

 	`/embed <title> <description> <color>`